kmhjs/curl-param-gen/README.md

 Following configuration is an example for example definition.
 Variable name must be matched to definition value field (if you use variable in `:value`) .

+Note:

-Note that value must be urlencoded value.
+* Value must be urlencoded value
+* Configuration file will imported by `source` command
+  * DO NOT use `PATH` and other special variable (used by your system) for configuration variable.

 ```
 base_url='http://example.com'